SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   This document only describes the use of [@!XML] but the use of other media types such as JSON [@!RFC7159] should also be possible.

 - Compatibility with existing EPP commands and corresponding request and response messages.
 - Simplicity, when the semantics of a resource URL and HTTP method match an EPP command and request message, the use of an request message should be optional.
-If the EPP response message is limited to the EPP result code and transaction identifiers, sending a response message should be optional.

-- Performance, reducing the number of required request and response messages, improves the performance and bandwidth used for both client and server.
-Fewer messages have to be created, marshalled, transmitted and parsed.
+- Performance, reducing the number of required request and response messages, improves the performance and network bandwidth requirements for both client and server.
+Fewer messages have to be created, marshalled and transmitted.

 # EPP Extension Framework